RDFroeber/buddhas-pearls/README.md

 ## Tests

-There are a few test for the User and Order models currently.
+There are currently a few tests for the User and Order models.
 More tests will be added soon.
 To run the test suite, use the following command:

 ```
 $  npm test